-- 1. Export the client node directly to a new server by using the EXPORT NODE command. - 2.
-Update the client options file with the new server name. - 3.
-On the new server, assign a schedule for the client node to back up data. - a.
+- 2. Update the client options file with the new server name. - 3.
+On the new server, assign a schedule for the client node to back up data: - a.
 On the Operations Center Clients page, select the client node. - b.
 Click More > Schedule Association. - c.
-Select the check box in the rows of schedule to which you want to assign the selected client node. - d.
+Select the checkbox in the schedule row to which you want to assign the selected client node. - d.
 Click Save. - 4.
-Issue the EXPORT NODE command again to incrementally export data from the original server to the new server.
-By incrementally exporting data, you export data that was backed up between the first export process and when you assigned a schedule to the client node. - 5.
+Run the replication storage rule or issue the EXPORT NODE command again to incrementally copy data from the original server to the new server.
+By incrementally coping data, you copy data that was backed up between the first export process and the time when you assigned a schedule to the client node. - 5.
 Monitor the client node to ensure that it is backing up data according to the schedule that you set and to monitor whether the client node is at risk.
 Hover over Clients and click Schedules. - 6.
-Decommission the client node from the original server by completing the following steps. - a.
+Decommission the client node from the original server by completing the following steps: - a.
 On the Operations Center Overview page, click Clients. - b.
 In the Clients table, select the client node. - c.
 Click More > Decommission.